ImageMagick v6 Examples --

 [IM Output]

-Note that as distort generates a 'layer image' you can not simply use Composite to overlay the images, instead we need to use a Flatten operator, so that it will position them using page offsets, rather than a composite geometry offset.
+As distort generates a 'layer image' with a 'canvas offset' you can not simply use Composite to overlay the images (too low level), instead we need to use a Flatten operator, so that it will position them using the distort generated offset.

-The other problem with the above was that the overlayed image was 'clipped' by the blue background canvas image, just as the Composite Operator does.
+The other problem with the above was that the overlaid image was 'clipped' by the blue background canvas image, just as the Composite Operator does.
 That is to say the 'blue' image provided the 'clipping viewport' for the result during the composition.
-To prevent this we use Layer Merge instead which creates 'viewport' canvas that is large enough contain hold all the images being composted together.
+To prevent this we use Layer Merge instead which automatically calculates a 'viewport' canvas that is large enough contain hold all the images being composted together.

 convert align_blue.png \